Temporomandibular joint disorder physiotherapyBy Nigel Chua

 Special Pain Treatments

-If your pain is severe, wet may provide treatments, such as
+If your pain is severe, Phoenix Rehab may provide treatments, such as

 Referral to a Dentist

-If your TMD is caused by teeth alignment problems, we can refer you to a dentist who specializes in TMD, who can correct the alignment with special appliances, such as "bite guards" that create a natural resting position to
+If your TMD is caused by teeth alignment problems, we can refer you to a dentist who specializes in TMD.
+They can correct the alignment with special appliances, such as "bite guards" that create a natural resting position to relax the TMJ, relieve pain and improve jaw function.